cap-js/docs/node.js/core-services.md

 As a convenience feature, `.after` handlers that are registered on the event `'each'` are called for each individual result entry on `'READ'`.

 ::: warning
-Only synchronous functions are allowed for `.after('each', ...)` handlers, as `.forEach` is used to iterate over the results, which expects a synchronous function.
+Only synchronous functions are allowed for `.after('each', ...)` handlers.
 :::

 Examples: